polterguy/hyper-ide/helpers/help-files/03 - Micro/02 - The grid system.md

 browser.
 A row will always use the entire width inside of its container.

 `col` elements however, will be evenly divided inside of their containers.
-If you add another `col` in the above code for instance, then each of your columns will use 50% of the width they hava available from their rows.
+If you add another `col` in the above code for instance, then each of your columns will use 50% of the width they have available from their rows.
 You can however explicitly declare how many percent of the available width you want some specific column to use.
 Below is an example.